 Shopify offers five pricing models, which offer different payment gateway rates/transaction fees, features and design capabilities.
 Plans include: Basic Shopify ($29/month), Shopify ($79/month), Advanced Shopify ($299/month) and ShopifyPlus (Enterprise Level/Custom Rates).
 Shopify Lite ($9/month) supports private selling on any existing website with Buy Buttons.
 Unlike Basic Shopify, this plan doesn’t come with a personalized domain or other proprietary features.

 As an open-sourced eCommerce plugin, WooCommerce is free.
 Yes, you read that right.
 Although there aren’t monthly subscription fees, you must have an active WordPress website.
 However, most sellers still enjoy higher post-fee income than Shopify users.
 While free to setup and use, if you wish to enhance its functionality, select extensions require a one-time fee, and those fees can easily get up in $300-$1000 a year.

 Convert between solutions

 You will find many online services that can convert and migrate between the solutions.
-Here is a method on how you can migrate from Shopify to WooCommerce.
+You can use this service to migrate from Shopify to WooCommere.
+They offer easy and affordablemigration.
+Another method on how you can is this.
 And how to move from WooCommerce to Shopify.